Why use the NIHR Sheffield CRF?

 Sheffield Teaching Hospitals NHS Foundation Trust (STH) works closely within a network of partner organisations to build collaborations and help develop research ideas.

 Additional information for researchers which may be helpful can be found at the Sheffield Clinical Research & Innovation Office including information about accessing Trust patient panels for PPIE

 The University of Sheffield works with Sheffield Teaching Hospitals NHS Foundation Trust (STH) to build clinical and academic partnerships.
 For help finding academic collaborators or to discuss potential grant funding for a research project the University of Sheffield can be contacted via the University of Sheffield Healthcare Gateway.

-The NIHR Research Design Service for Yorkshire and Humber (RDS YH) provides advice and support to applied health and social care researchers to help them to develop and design high quality research proposals for submission to NIHR and other national, peer-reviewed funding competitions.
+The NIHR Research Support Service (NIHR RSS) provides advice and support to applied health and social care researchers to help them to develop and design high quality research proposals for submission to NIHR and other national, peer-reviewed funding competitions.
 Support is provided free of charge.

 Support is also available to assist you in finding members of the public to assist you in planning your research via the website NIHR People in Research Page